Chemaclass/chemaclass.com/content/blog/2019-11-18-improve-your-tech-talk.md

 +++
-title = "How to improve your tech-talk (or any other presentation)" [taxonomies] tags = [ "presentation", "soft-skills", "communication"] [extra]
+title = "How to improve your tech-talk (or any other presentation)" description = "Some tips to improve your communication skills" [taxonomies] tags = [ "presentation", "soft-skills", "communication"] [extra]